 The pro's and con's of nitrogen for tyres

 Nitrogen gas has been used to inflate the tyres of racing cars, aircraft, and heavy commercial vehicles for some time.
-However, it is only relatively recently that it has come into use in normal passenger cars.
+However, it is only relatively recently that it's been promoted for use in normal passenger cars.